Windows 7 Forums

 4. Close the System window.
 (See screenshot below)

-5. Check to make sure that you have System Protection turned on for the listed available disk, that you want to create a restore point for, to include it in the restore point.
+5. Check to make sure that you have System Protection turned on for a listed disk that you want to create a restore point for, then select it.
 (See screenshot below step 6)

 6. Click on the Create button.
 (See screenshot below)